Beneyam/4GAnomalyDetection/README.md

   Uses thresholds:
   - RRC_Success_Rate < 97.0%
   - ERAB_Success_Rate < 98.0%
   to define "true" anomalies for evaluation.
+The values can be changed for further model evaluation
 - **Metrics & Visualization:**
   Computes precision, recall, F1-score, and provides clear PCA-based visualizations with labeled axes and legends.
 - **Modular Code:**